simdutf/simdutf/README.md

 The library compiles down to a small library of a few hundred kilobytes.
 Our functions are exception-free and non allocating.
 We have extensive tests and extensive benchmarks.

+We have exhaustive tests, including an elaborate fuzzing setup.
+The library has been used in production systems for years.

 Real-World Usage
 -----